Dive in! The Dolphin’s lovely

 You’ll find this wow watering hole on Bartholomew Street at the southern end of Newbury town centre, near the Kennet Centre and train station.
-Although the Kennet Centre is a bit meh, this is an area on the up and more and more cool independents are popping up, so if you’ve not ventured downtown, now it’s a must visit..
+Although the Kennet Centre is a bit ‘meh’, this is an area on the up and more and more cool independents are popping up.
+So it’s very much become a must visit.

 There is a ‘Games Room’ with vintage pub and board games with more kitsch antique fair finds.
 Head out towards the rear of the property and you come across The Fish Tank – a room used for business meetings, breakfast for guests staying in one of five rooms and private events.